loghum/campain/1.npc/Simzy Tayfoot.md

   - name: Combat Wild Shape
     desc: As a bonus action, the Druid can expend one use of Wild Shape to transform into a beast with a CR of 1 or lower.
 They can use a bonus action to expend a spell slot and regain 1d8 hit points per spell level while in beast form
   - name: Spellcasting
     desc: The Druid is a 3rd-level spellcaster.
-Their spellcasting ability is Wisdom (spell save DC 13, +5 to hit with spell attacks)
+Their spellcasting ability is Wisdom (spell save DC 15, +7 to hit with spell attacks)
+- name: feat warcaster
+    desc: You have advantage on Constitution saving throws to maintain concentration on a spell when you take damage.
+You can perform the somatic components of spells even when you have weapons or a shield in one or both hands.
+When a hostile creature’s movement provokes an opportunity attack, you can cast a spell at the creature instead of making an opportunity attack.
+The spell must have a casting time of 1 action and target only that creature
 actions:
   - name: Quarterstaff
     desc: Melee Weapon Attack +2 to hit, reach 5 ft., one target.
 Hit 1d6+2 bludgeoning damage or 1d8+2 if used with two hands